chris-hewitt/engine/README.md

 # Engine
-A file-based all-in-one module architecture for PHP:
+A file-based all-in-one module architecture for PHP with:
 * Automatic parameter validation
 * Highly dense unit testing, integrated by default
 * Automatic benchmarking and documentation